 - 1 orange bell pepper, sliced

 - 1 bunch asparagus, tough ends removed and cut into 2-inch lengths

 - ½ cup frozen peas

 - ⅓ cup Parmesan cheese, plus more for serving

 - Preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil.

-- Place baking sheet in oven and roast for 15 minutes or until veggies are browned and tomatoes are softened.
+- Roast vegetables for 15 minutes or until they're browned and tomatoes are softened.

 - Remove veggies from oven and set aside until ready to use.